ueen/LiveEvent/README.md

 # LiveEvent
 Live Event is a quick and easy solution to get a reliable and lifecycleaware EventBus.

+Every observer will only be called once and only active observer will receive the event.

 ## Get LiveEvent
 Add it in your root build.gradle at the end of repositories:
 ```